bkanuka/blog/_posts/2013-12-13-offlineimap-mutt.md

 tags: [mutt, code, offlineimap, tricks, script]
 ---

-I use mutt to write my emails, and offlineimap to sync mail between my local machine and gmail. offlineimap is buggy.
+I use mutt to write my emails, and [offlineimap](http://offlineimap.org/) to sync mail between my local machine and gmail. offlineimap is buggy.
 I tried very hard to convince myself that wasn't the case, but after using it for a few months, I had to face the truth.
 I'm sure it's not completely the offlineimap developers' faults, but rather the fact that they must support a seemingly infinite combination of partial IMAP implementations.
-What I mean by that, is almost every mail carrier supports IMAP, but you'd be very hard pressed to find one that implements everything to specification (outside of building your own).
+What I mean by that, is almost every mail carrier supports IMAP, but you'd be very hard pressed to find a client or server that implements everything to specification.

 Anyway, the main issues I found with offlineimap all had to do with offlineimap keeping the connection open.
-I'm not sure exactly what the problem is, but I think it had to do with a spotty connection, timeouts, and things like that.
+I'm not sure exactly what the problem is, but I think it had to do with a spotty connection, timeouts, and things like that. offlineimap would always fail eventually.

 ## Disable IDLE and autorefresh
-Therefore, the first step is to make sure every time offlineimap runs, it runs once and stops.
+The first step to "fixing" this is to make sure every time offlineimap runs, it runs once and stops.
 I did this by commenting out `autorefresh`, `quick`, `idlefolders` and `holdconnectionopen` in my `.offlineimaprc` file.

 ## mail-sync script